emersonrp/bindcontrol/README.md

 It is an enhanced port of Konoko and Monorail's [CityBinder 0.76](http://sourceforge.net/projects/citybinder/), using Python and the WxWidgets UI toolkit.

 During City of Heroes' original run, CityBinder was the go-to app for keybinds.
 It's written in lua, using the IUP toolkit, and the required versions of those can be difficult to set up for development on modern OSes.
-I wanted to add features and clean up the UI, so in a stunning and likely unwise act of hubris, I instead started work on BindControl.
+I wanted to add features and clean up the UI, so in a stunningly unwise act of hubris, I instead started work on BindControl.

 I worked on it on-and-off for the remainder of the original run of the game, then shelved it, ostensibly forever.
 Now here in the age of the SCORE, Homecoming, and other servers, it once again has value, so I've dusted it off and continued to add features and modernize it.